-an asset freeze targeting Belagroprombank, Bank Dabrabyt and Development Bank of the Republic of Belarus.
+• an asset freeze targeting Belagroprombank, Bank Dabrabyt and Development Bank of the Republic of Belarus.

-Prime Minister Kishida also announced other sanctions that will be imposed (details of which are still pending), including:
+Prime Minister Kishida also announced other sanctions that will be imposed, including:

-- visa suspensions; and - the exclusion of certain Russian banks from the SWIFT messaging system.
+- visa suspensions; - the exclusion of certain Russian banks from the SWIFT messaging system; and - revoking Russia's "most-favoured-nation" status.